civicrm/civicrm-dev-docs/docs/testing/index.md

 !!! info
     When writing new tests or making any changes make sure you run [civilint](/tools/civilint.md) to ensure your changes match our coding style.

-!!! tip
-    If you are using PhpStorm, you can [run the tests from within PhpStorm](/tools/phpstorm.md#testing) (which is especially helpful because you can set breakpoints and inspect variables while the tests run).